LaoZX/ABAC_comparison/README.md

-# ABAC Smart Contract System
+# ABAC only based on Smart Contract System

 A production-quality Attribute-Based Access Control (ABAC) system implemented as Ethereum smart contracts.
 This system enables fine-grained access control for IoT resources based on subject attributes, object attributes, and environment conditions.